MarziEd/CapProNet-Deep-Feature-Learning-via-Orthogonal-Projections-onto-Capsule-Subspaces/models/official/resnet/README.md

+# CapProNet
+We built our CapProNet with Resnet backbone from official tensorflow implementation.
 # ResNet in TensorFlow
 Deep residual networks, or ResNets for short, provided the breakthrough idea of identity mappings in order to enable training of very deep convolutional neural networks.
 This folder contains an implementation of ResNet for the ImageNet dataset written in TensorFlow.

 See the following papers for more background: